-I’m cycling 930 miles to fight lung disease!
+I cycled 930 miles to fight lung disease!

-Dan is taking on an epic challenge this September in memory of his father in law.
-He will be cycling from Lands End to John O’Groats to raise money for the BLF and our work supporting those with lung disease.
-It’s his biggest cycling challenge yet!
+In his biggest cycling challenge yet, Dan cycled from Lands End to John O’Groats in memory of his father in law.
+He was raising money for the BLF and our work supporting those with lung disease.

 Tell your story